E. F. Benson: Personal life

 Benson was an intensely discreet homosexual.
 At Cambridge, he fell in love with several fellow students, including Vincent Yorke (father of the novelist Henry Green), about whom he confided to his diary, "I feel perfectly mad about him just now...
 Ah, if only he knew, and yet I think he does."
 In later life, Benson maintained friendships with a wide circle of homosexual men and shared a villa on the Italian island of Capri with John Ellingham Brooks; before the First World War, the island had been popular with wealthy homosexual men.
+It is unclear though if he engaged with homosexual contacts there, as he seems to have rejected casual contacts.
+He lived for some years with American artist George Wolfe Plank, who worked for Vogue magazine, at his home in Rye.

 Homoeroticism and a general homosexual sensibility suffuse his literary works, such as David Blaize (1916), and his most popular works are famed for their wry and dry camp humour and social observations.

 In London he lived at 395 Oxford Street, W1, now a branch of Russell & Bromley just west of Bond Street Underground Station, 102 Oakley Street, SW3, and 25 Brompton Square, SW3, where much of the action of Lucia in London and Secret Lives occurs and where English Heritage placed a Blue Plaque in 1994.